 Air purifiers work best in a closed room environment, but this makes some people worry that closing windows starves us of oxygen.
 Yet recent tests in a real apartment — with as many as seven people in a small room — show less than 1% change in oxygen levels in a closed room.

-Fears of Low Oxygen
+Fears of Closing Windows and Low Oxygen

 Playing on this belief, companies rushed in with products that fill this supposed void.
-For example, the popular Three Dad’s purifier claims to solve the oxygen problem by using “submarine technology” to create oxygen.
+For example, a popular air purifier in China called “Three Dad’s” claims to solve the oxygen problem by using “submarine technology” to create oxygen.

 Smart Air tested this question by tracking oxygen levels with an iBrid MX6.
 We used the Smart Air office as an extreme testing site because the humble Smart Air office has seven people packed into just 34.5m² room.

-On top of that, the office windows and doors are sealed with insulation tape to prevent polluted air from getting in (the office has no central air system too).
+On top of that, the office windows and doors are sealed with insulation tape to prevent polluted air from getting in (the office has no central air system).
 We tracked oxygen levels throughout normal workdays, keeping the door shut except for when people left and came back from lunch at midday.

 Simply put, humans don’t take in as much oxygen as we think we do.
-Based on oxygen alone, estimates are that an average person could survive in a completely sealed room for 12 full days!
+Based on oxygen alone, estimates are that the average person could survive in a completely sealed room for 12 full days!

 The Change Is in Carbon Dioxide

-How Can Carbon Dioxide Triple when Oxygen Remains Unchanged?
+How Can Carbon Dioxide Triple When Oxygen Remains Unchanged?

 If humans breathe in oxygen and breathe out carbon dioxide, how can one remain almost unchanged while the other skyrockets?
 The key is that regular air has a lot more oxygen than carbon dioxide.

 Carbon Dioxide Can be Harmful

-The Simplest Ways to Lower CO2 Levels:
+Three Simple Ways to Lower CO2 Levels